NetCIL Online Database Administration Guide

 Depending on your system configuration, upon first logon you may have to select “Use another account” as shown above.
 Enter the user name and temporary password information that was furnished to you by ed2c.
 System administrators have the ability to add and edit users.

 If your computer uses Windows Vista, Windows 7, or Windows 8, you need only enter your username and password.
 If you’re using Windows XP, you may need to enter the name of your cloud server along with your username.
-The format will look like this: ip-0A7477A8\UserName.
-The characters preceding the slash will be included as a text file that you receive from ed2c.
-If you are running your own cloud server, use the name of the server or domain.
+The format will look like this: ip-0A7477A8\{Username}.
+The characters preceding the slash will be included in an email that you receive from ed2c.
+If you are running your own cloud server, use the name of your server or domain.

 If you wish, you can choose to select “Remember my credentials” as shown above.
 Please keep in mind that doing so will allow anyone with physical access to your workstation to log on to your NetCIL Online account.